Frequently Asked Questions

 What is pre-plan, pre-need and at-need?
 Does Cremstar offer these?

 Pre-plan allows you to reserve care for yourself or loved one months or years before death.
-It provides the peace-of-mind of knowing that arrangments have already been determined, and at a known cost.
+It provides the peace-of-mind of knowing that arrangements have already been determined, and at a known cost.
 Pre-need is when you order arrangements for a loved one whose death is imminent, but has not yet occurred.
-Cremstar does not offer these services at this time, but may in the future.
-At present, all Cremstar arrangements are made "at-need", once the death has occurred.
+If you are pre-need, you can review our forms in order to prepare.
+At-need is when a death has occurred.
+If you are at-need, you can order a cremation here.

 When will the cremation be performed?
 When will I get the ashes back?